 In 2014, Company purchased this 1994 Pierce Engine from Hawthorne Fire Company in New Jersey.
 This piece replaced the Sutphen.
 The company purchased this vehicle on an online bid for $25,000.
 2000 GPM Pump 750 Gal Water 50 Gal Class A Foam.

 In 2016, This 1985 Chevrolet D30 was loaned to the company for our DCNR Brush Crew.
 200 GPM / 200 Gal

 In 2016, This 2011 Bobcat Diesel 3400XL was purchased from Womers Landscaping.
-In house the company Lifted, New Tires, Scene Lighting and Emergency Lights n Sirens were added.
-Unit is used to transport personnel in and out of the woods.
+The company Lifted, New Tires, Scene Lighting and Emergency Lights n Sirens were added in-house.
+The unit is used to transport personnel in and out of the woods.
+2022 Unit was sold

 In 2017, This 1995 Spartan Salisbury Engine was bought to replace the 1984 Ford.
-Truck was sold to Delano Fire Co
+The truck was sold to Delano Fire Co 2022